By Erich H. Bozenhardt and Herman F. Bozenhardt

 About The Authors:

-Herman Bozenhardt has 41 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
-He is a recognized expert in aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
-His current consulting work focuses on aseptic systems, biological manufacturing, and automation/computer systems.
+Herman Bozenhardt has 42 years of experience in pharmaceutical, biotechnology, and medical device manufacturing, engineering, and compliance.
+He is a recognized expert in the area of aseptic filling facilities and systems and has extensive experience in the manufacture of therapeutic biologicals and vaccines.
+His current consulting work focuses on the areas of aseptic systems, biological manufacturing, and automation/computer systems.
 He has a B.S. in chemical engineering and an M.S. in system engineering, both from the Polytechnic Institute of Brooklyn.